 UC Santa Cruz Exchange Student Program

-This program is managed by the Division of Global Engagement at UC Santa Cruz and is specific to our campus.
+This program and application process is managed by the Division of Global Engagement at UC Santa Cruz and is specific to our campus.
 Students are nominated to participate in this program through their home university, which has a valid student exchange agreement directly with UC Santa Cruz.
 The Division of Global Engagement has established a number of these student exchange agreements with university partners abroad.

 If you applied through the University of California’s Education Abroad Program (UCEAP), click to view UCEAP Reciprocity information.